andyburdick72/instabrick/README.md

    - Navigate to the `/instabrick` folder in a Terminal window
    - Install dependencies: `python3 -m pip install -r requirements.txt`
-   - (If you receive an "externally managed environment" error, add the flag `--break-system-packages` to the above command)
+   - (If you receive an "externally managed environment" error, add the flag `--break-system-packages` to the above command or set up a virtual environment)

    ### Download Your Instabrick Inventory: